ahortian/insight_project/README.md

 1. Indepth EDA by : `05_EDA.ipynb`

 ## Baseline model : average over time
-1. The calculation for the baseline model based on the average of crime occurences over time is done by: `06_baseline_results.ipynb`
+1. The calculation for the baseline model based on the average of crime occurrences over time is done by: `06_baseline_results.ipynb`

 ## Gradient Boosting model
 1. This is done by: `07_model_performance.ipynb`